armin3731/comsi/README.md

 # NOTE: Right now, ComSi is not availble for public use.
-Here is just README file and apllication descriptions.
+Here is just the README file and apllication descriptions.

 # ComSi - Community Signaling Metabolites Identifier